-

 Create the Azure Connection in ControlUp

-You completed the preparation needed for ControlUp to connect to your Azure environment.
-Now that you have the Tenant ID, Application ID, and Client Secret, you can connect your the console to Azure.
+After you have your Tenant ID, Application ID, and Client Secret, you can add the Azure connection to ControlUp.

 To add a new Azure Cloud Connection: